shoaib-codeHub/sample-project1/README.md

  * Access the Application:
    Open your web browser and navigate to http://localhost:3000.
 Technology Stack
- * Frontend: React, JavaScript, HTML, CSS
+ * Frontend: JavaScript, HTML, CSS
- * Backend: (Specify your backend technology, e.g., Node.js, Python, Ruby on Rails)
- * Database: (Specify your database technology, e.g., MongoDB, PostgreSQL)
  * Styling: CSS, Bootstrap, or other CSS frameworks Contributing
 We welcome contributions to ListRace!
 To contribute: